KolyaFedorenko/StormWatch/README.md

 - Automatic movie search by title
 - Score movies on three dimensions: plot, cast and visuals
 - Calculating the average user rating for each movie
+- An automatically populated list of the user's favorite movies
 - Displaying the average audience rating of a movie if the movie was found via search
 - Verification system that allows the most active users to verify their account